WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 <div float="right"><img src="./resources/str12.png" /></div>

 <div class="fragment">
-Question time: What values do you think will returned for messageOne.Length and messageTwo.Length
+Question time: What values do you think will returned for messageOne.Length and messageTwo.Length?
 </div>

 <div class="fragment">
-Question time: What is the differance between the first two Console.WriteLines and the second two?
+Question time: What is the difference between the first two `Console.WriteLine`'s and the second two?
 </div>

-- Lets execute our program and see if we get the results we anticipated.
+- Let's execute our program and see if we get the results we anticipated.

 ## We should all be here

 <div float="right"><img src="./resources/str13.png" /></div>

-- Now lets talk about our results
+- Now let's talk about our results

 <div class="fragment">
-Question time: Any quesses why we received these results?
+Question time: Any guesses why we received these results?
 </div>

 <div class="fragment">
-Question time: We assigned the length values to variables.
-Why couldn't add those two values together or perfom other mathimatical operations?
+Question time: We assigned the Length values to variables.
+Why couldn't we add those two values together or perform other mathematical operations?
 </div>

 ## Escape!